maxvollmer/Half-Life-VR/README.txt

 Please read this file carefully, especially the third party section, if you plan on using any of the files for anything.

 ====
-If you are a coder and want to help, get in touch!
+If you are a coder and want to help, please get in touch!

-====
-List of known bugs and issues:

-- HUD text is rendered in the map center instead of in the player's view
-- HL VR menu blocks/overlays SteamVR menus
-- Skybox images in VR menu are mixed up
-- Damage feedback isn't properly visible on Index (and possibly other headsets)
-- It's possible to activate buttons, doors and other triggers through walls with the controllers

-====
-Unfinished/planned features:

-- Proper VR controls for controllable trains
-- Proper teleportation arc that matches path of a jumping player
-- Vibrational feedback (recoil etc.)
-- Smooth out stairs
-- Two-handed weapons
-- Being able to pull yourself forward while crouching

 ===================
 *******************